TUESDAYS in El Dorado Hills

 $195 per semester

 This interactive class is completely literature-based and fun!
 We read, discuss, and analyze super engaging, age-level appropriate novels.
 Each week the students will read and annotate focusing on various aspects of the novel including mood, theme, characters, conflict, literary devices, and personal connections.
 There is optional homework students can complete for a grade to prepare them for discussion, increase their critical thinking skills, and satisfy state curriculum requirements.
 This class is perfect not only for students who love to read, but for students who are resistant readers as well.
 All books will be provided and are included in the class tuition.
-Fall semester we will be reading Tuck Everlasting by Natalie Babbit, and A Wrinkle in Time by Madeleine L’Engle.
+Fall semester novels will be Where the Red fern Grows by Wilson Rawls and The Secret Garden by Frances Hodgson Burnett.
 Come join us and READ ON!

-High School Literature Study: Historical Fiction/Holocaust Memoir: (grades 9-12)
+High School Literature Study: The Great Gatsby/A Separate Peace: (grades 9-12)

 12:30pm-1:30pm